CM10313-Group-19/Personal-Infomatics-Software/README.md

     - MeetingMinutes is a folder containing the minutes taken from each meeting
     - GuideToTheWrittenReport contains condensed information taken from the specification regarding what is expected from the report
     - MarkingScheme is take directly from the specification
+    - References is a folder initially containing all the references provided in the specification
     - A pdf copy of the specifcation
 ---------------------------------
   - **src**